rleddy/run-petri-async/README.md

     The Trace Sink looks for a "place-trace" event, which has the as parameters the id of the state, the value updating the place, and the time in UNIX epoch milliseconds.

+Petri nets are made up of nodes and transitions in an acyclic graph.
+(A transitions is a type of node).
+Often, a Petri-net has a representation in matrix form.
+But, for this module, the network is maintained as an in-memory graph of nodes and references.
+More the representation and alternatives can be found here [copious-petri-modules](https://www.github.com/copious-world/petri-modules)

-The pNode class provides a default Petri Net behavior, keeping track of a token count.
-And, the token count is updated when a transition is triggered.
-A transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).
+The **pNode** class provides a default Petri Net behavior, keeping track of a token count.
+The token count is updated when a transition is triggered.
+The transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).

-The class, RunPetri, is the class that takes in the net definition, a JSON object, so that the network model may be stored and used.
-The class RunPetri exposes methods for adding in resources, running transitions, and finally executing pNode methods on nodes that deliver outputs to applications.
+The class, **RunPetri**, is the class that takes in the net definition, a JSON object, so that the network model may be stored and used.
+The class RunPetri exposes methods for adding in resources. running transitions, and finally executing pNode methods on nodes that deliver outputs to applications.

-Every time the 'step' method of RunPetri is called, RunPetri objects will examine each transition element to see if it has enough inputs to fire.
-If it does, the transition methods will reduce the input resources and transition the result of the reduction to the output nodes.
-(The default behavior for reduction is to AND the inputs and use the result to increment the outputs.)
+(*Async version*): Every time an event updates the state of a node, an event will be fired on each downstream transition.
+The transitions will then examine their inputs to see if the new marking results in its activation.
+If the transition becomes active, it will reduce its results into an output to be published to the places referenced in its output list.

-The application program may require the module.
+The node.js application program may *require* this module.
 The requirement statement will produce an object exposing the class definitions.
 For example:

 ```
-var PetriClasses = require('run-petri');
+var PetriClasses = require('run-petri-async');
 var RunPetri = PetriClasses.RunPetri
 var pNode = PetriClasses.pNode;
 ```